DavidWaumsley/NoScriptShow/content/blog/2024/ep2.md

 But also they may be putting out just half the story or telling you things, which really ultimately you don't want to be doing.
 So yeah, I think the endeavor here is just to, is to reset a little bit. you've found a, list of people that you trust and you've got in, you've got intuitions as to why you can trust them.

 But I do think going back to the W three C is now a really good option and, I, dunno if it's done a really great way of.
 Advertising itself, particularly as the, source of authority, because it feels like that's not what its purpose is.
-But that's, what we're making this podcast about.
+But that's, what we're making this chat about.

 Really.
-We're putting them the W three C right in the center front and center and, all of the different things are being, being talked about in this podcast
+We're putting them the W three C right in the center front and center and, all of the different things are being, being talked about in this chat

 \[00:07:06\] **David Waumsley**: will be related to that.
 So yeah, it all got a bit

 \[00:07:10\] **Nathan Wrigley:**:shattered.
 I think it's become more shattered.
-And your genius, I think, really about putting this podcast together was the idea that, let's just brush aside all those shattered bits and let's just concentrate on the bit in the middle, the W three C and we will get into all of the knots and the bolts, the CSS and the h tmm l and a whole range of other subjects.
+And your genius, I think, really about putting this chat together was the idea that, let's just brush aside all those shattered bits and let's just concentrate on the bit in the middle, the W three C and we will get into all of the knots and the bolts, the CSS and the h tmm l and a whole range of other subjects.

 But today is more about what are we trying to learn?
 Who are we trying to learn from?
 And if you're watching the screen, finding a direction and gaining some perspective.